zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 <span id="config-files"></span>
 ## Creating and Modifying Configuration Files

-To reduce errors, this guide has you copy directives from files provided by NGINX into your configuration files, instead of using a text editor to type in the directives yourself.
-Then you go through the sections in this guide (starting with [Configuring Virtual Servers for HTTP and HTTPS Traffic](#virtual-servers)) to learn how to modify the directives as required for your deployment.
+To simplify the process, this guide has you copy directives from files provided by NGINX into your configuration files, rather than typing it manually.
+After that, follow the sections in this guide (starting with [Configuring Virtual Servers for HTTP and HTTPS Traffic](#virtual-servers)) to learn how to modify the directives as required for your deployment.

 As provided, there is one file for basic load balancing (with <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus) and one file for enhanced load balancing (with NGINX Plus).
 If you are installing and configuring <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus on a fresh Linux system and using it only to load balance Tomcat traffic, you can use the provided file as your main configuration file, which by convention is called **/etc/nginx/nginx.conf**.

-We recommend, however, that instead of a single configuration file you use the scheme that is set up automatically when you install an NGINX Plus package, especially if you already have an existing <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus deployment or plan to expand your use of <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus to other purposes in future.
+We recommend, however, that instead of a single configuration file you use the scheme that is set up automatically when you install an NGINX Plus package, especially if you already have an existing <span style="white-space: nowrap;">NGINX Open Source</span> or NGINX Plus deployment or plan to expand its use in the future.
 In the conventional scheme, the main configuration file is still called **/etc/nginx/nginx.conf**, but instead of including all directives in it, you create separate configuration files for different HTTP‑related functions and store the files in the **/etc/nginx/conf.d** directory.
 You then use the `include` directive in the `http` context of the main file to read in the contents of the function‑specific files.

 To download the complete configuration file for basic load balancing: